NSmonish/SmartPillDispenser/README.md

 2) Arduino IDE is used for major coding instructions with the coding part.
 Also I’ll be learning about using of RTC module.
 More on Fusion 360 designing and assembling.
 Use of automated technology into day-to-day things.
-Timeline
-- 15/07: Completion of the designing part in Fusion 360
-- 20/07: Completion of electrical work necessary
-- 23/07: Final Project submission deadline